monikakaron/monikakaron.github.io/_posts/2022-10-06-Steal-with-pride.md

 Now, this is where I´m struggling along now, the basic tutorials.
 Moving extremely slowly one baby step at a time...but _**having fun**_ and going in the right direction; **forward!**

 Another insight today was...this web-template I´m using is a template for blog posts.
-So to follow my crumbling experiences creating a web-page with several pages, index, thumb nails, and so forth will be in a separate repository. _**More info to come, soon, don´t want to use the fans (optimist as I am) I have.**_
+So to follow my crumbling experiences creating a web-page with several pages, index, thumb nails, and so forth will be in a separate repository. _**More info to come, soon, don´t want to loose the fans (optimist as I am) I have.**_

 ### TAKE CARE :-)!